jkugalde/Anet-A8-Upgrade/README.md

 - Attach the SK8 to the shafts and frame.

-- Attach the z enndstop suppor (loosely).
+- Attach the z endstop support (loosely).

+To align the x axis, you can move the gantry all the way up in the z axis and compare the amount of ACME thread coming up from the nut and adjust.

 ## Electronics